COMMUNICATING WITH YOUR UPPER SCHOOL STUDENT

-- Discuss the communication avenues available during the summer with your child prior to leaving and provide some convenient times (preferably after the first two weeks) when they might reach you.
+- Discuss the communication avenues available during the summer with your child prior to leaving and provide some convenient times (after the first two weeks) when they might reach you.

-- Out of consideration to others attempting to use the few phones available, agree to limit the calls to five to ten minutes.
+- Out of consideration to others attempting to use the phones available and to combat possible homesickness, please limit all calls to five to ten minutes.

 - Consider using Bunk1 to send family updates and communications.
 While this is a one-way communication from you to them, it allows them to maintain some connection to home when they have time to read the message.
 Bunk 1 messages are typically distributed within 24-48 hours to the student (not delivered on Saturdays and Sundays).
 Therefore, any urgent or sensitive information should not be conveyed via Bunk 1.
 To share urgent or sensitive information please contact the unit counselor directly via their email address or telephone number provided on registration day.